Raymond-CL/hep-tools/README.md

 ## Tool Descriptions

 - **Assembly** – Low-level language close to machine code, used for small and highly optimized programs.
+- **bench** - A simple script and benchmark different programming language performance.
 - **C/C++** – Widely used programming languages for high-performance scientific computing.
 - **Cuba** – A library providing various algorithms for multidimensional numerical integration.
 - **dijet** – Leading-order calculation of \( pp \to \) dijet production cross sections.